projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

 ##########

 Virtio-net is the para-virtualization solution used in ACRN for networking.
-The ACRN device model emulates virtual NICs for User VM and the frontend virtio network driver, simulating the virtual NIC and following the virtio specification.
+The ACRN Device Model emulates virtual NICs for User VM and the frontend virtio network driver, simulating the virtual NIC and following the virtio specification.
 (Refer to :ref:`introduction` and :ref:`virtio-hld` background introductions to ACRN and Virtio.)